 For all the informed opinions of survey respondents, there is a perceived lack of insight into the functional benefits of the urban forest, and understanding is key to generating acceptance and support.
 Many residents still view trees as a nuisance due to leaf litter and the potential for branches to fall rather than as natural assets, integral to human health and wellbeing.
-However, once community awareness increase, perceptions can change rapidly.
+However, once people have taken ownership of a few basic facts, perceptions can change rapidly.
 There is a growing appreciation of the tree planting being done by Council as annually Council receives numerous responses stating how grateful they are for trees planted in streets or parks.